MariaDamyanova0/MariaDamyanova0/README.md

 # Maria Damyanova

-Frontend-focused developer with a strong interest in building clean, structured and user-friendly web applications.
+Frontend developer focused on building clean, structured and intuitive web applications.

-Currently strengthening my practical experience through real projects and continuous learning.
+With a strong eye for visual detail and interest in user behavior, I aim to create interfaces that are both functional and psychologically intuitive.

 ---